vosaul/status.im/source/build_status/makefile_tour.md

 `make startdev-**` is the set of targets that starts up Figwheel and the Clojurescript REPL.
 Depending on what environment you're coding on, you'll use one of the following targets.

-* `make startdev-android-real` - when using a real Android device for development
+* `make startdev-android-real` - For using a real Android device for development
-* `make startdev-android-avd` - when using a virtual Android device for development
+* `make startdev-android-avd` - For using a virtual Android device for development
-* `make startdev-android-genymotion` - when using the Genymotion simulator for Android development
+* `make startdev-android-genymotion` - For using the Genymotion simulator for Android development
-* `make startdev-ios-real` - when using a real iOS device for development
+* `make startdev-ios-real` - For using a real iOS device for development
-* `make startdev-ios-simulator` - when using the XCode IOS simulator for development
+* `make startdev-ios-simulator` - For using the XCode IOS simulator for development
-* `make startdev-desktop` - when developing for Status Desktop
+* `make startdev-desktop` - For developing for Status Desktop

 Note: If developing with a real Android device, make sure to also run `make android-ports` or the REPL won't connect to your device.